-Client's Name Immigration Hold: YES NO Date of Interview Client's Immigration Lawyer () Telephone Number Def's DOBirth 1.
-Entry : Date first entered U.S.?
-Significant departures: Date: Length: Purpose: Date last entered U.S.?
-Relief: Undocumented persons here eligible for non-LPR cancellation.
-2. Immigration Status: Lawful perr If so, date client obtained green c Relief: Consider cancellation of r e for 10 yrs with citized See CCLI § 11.3. nanent resident?
-YES card? n or LPR family might be NO Other special immigration status: ((work permit), (TPS), (Family Unit refugee), (asylee), (ter np. resident), (visa - type:) Da Did anyone ever file a visa petitio Name and #: Dat te?
+Client's Name Immigration Hold: YES NO Date of Interview () Client's Immigration Lawyer Telephone Number Def's DOBirth 1.
+Entry: Date first entered U.S.?
+Visa Type: Significant departures: Date: Length: Pu rpose: Date last entered U.S.? e for 10 yrs with citizen o 2.
+Immigration Status : Lawful perr If so, date client obtained green c Relief: Consider cancellation of r ard?
+Other special immigration status: (work permit), (TPS), (Family Unit (visa - type:) Da Did anyone ever file a visa petition Name and #: Date?
 Type of visa petition?
-Was it gra nted?
+Was it grante d?
 YES NO

-3. Prior Deportations: Ever been deported or gone before an immigration judge?
-YES
+3. Prior Deportations : Ever been deported or gone before an immigration judge?
+YES NO Date?

-NO Date?

 Reason?
 Do you have an immigration court date pending?
-YES NO
+YES NO Date?

-Date?

 Reason?

-4. Prior Immigration Relief: Ever before received a waiver of deportability [§ 212(c) relief or cancellation of removal] or suspension of deportation?

-YES NO Which: Date:

-5. Relatives with Status: Do you have a U.S. citizen (parent), (spouse),

-(child -- DOB(s) ), (brother) or (sister)?
+4. Prior Immigration Relief : Ever before received a waiver of deportability [§ 212(c) relief or cancellation of removal] or suspension of deportation?
+YES NO Which: Date: 5.
+Relatives with Status: Do you have a U.S. citizen (parent), (spouse), (child DOB(s)), (brother) or (sister)?
 Do you have a lawful permanent resident (spouse) or (parent)?
 Relief: Consider family immigration, see CCLI § 11.13.

-6. Employment: Would your employer help you immigrate (only a potential benefit to professionals)?
-YES NO

-Occupation: Employer's name/number:

-7. Possible Unknown U.S. Citizenship: Were your or your spouse's parent or grandparent born in the U.S. or granted U.S. citizenship?
+6. Employment : Would your employer help you immigrate (only a potential benefit to professionals)?
+YES NO Occupation: Employer's name/number: 7.
+Possible Unknown U.S. Citizenship : Were your or your spouse's parent or grandparent born in the U.S. or granted U.S. citizenship?
 YES NO Were you a permanent resident under the age of 18 when a parent naturalized to U.S. citizenship?
-YES NO

-8. Have you been abused by your spouse or parents?
+YES NO 8.
+Have you been abused by your spouse or parents?
 YES NO Relief: Consider VAWA application, see CCLI § 11.19.
 9. In what country were you born?
-Would you have any fear about returning?
+Would you have any fear about returning ?
 YES NO Why?
 Relief: Consider asylum/withholding, or if recent civil war or natural disaster, see if entire country has been designated for "TPS."
 See CCLI §§ 11.4-5, 7.
 10. Are you a victim of serious crime or alien trafficking and helpful in investigation or prosecution of the offense?
 YES NO Relief: Consider "T" or "U" visa; see CCLI §§ 11.28-29.